yhavinga/jupyter-tensorflow-pytorch-gpu/README.md

 # nvidia-pytorch-scipy-jupyter

-Docker image with Ubuntu, Cuda drivers, Pytorch with GPU support, Jupyter SciPy data science notebook, Tensorflow and several useful notebook and labextensions, as well as a PostgreSQL client.
+Docker images with Ubuntu, Cuda drivers, Pytorch with GPU support, Jupyter SciPy data science notebook, Tensorflow and several useful notebook and labextensions, as well as a PostgreSQL client.

-# This image is useful if:
+# These images are useful if:

 * You have a Linux computer with a Nvidia GPU
 * You want to run experiments in a dockerized environment
-* You want to use PyTorch in a Jupyter Notebook
+* You want to use PyTorch or TensorFlow in a Jupyter Notebook
 * You want to run jupyter as unprivileged user (not as root)
 * You want to be able to install conda packages from jupyter